-Breast Implants with Lift in NJ
+Breast Implants with Lift in NJ and Staten Island

 The breasts go through many changes during a lifetime.
 With aging, gravity causes them to droop.
 Also, having children can cause them to deflate.
 Finally, many people lose weight which can also cause a flat appearance.
 For these patients, breast implants combined with a lift, or mastopexy, may be the best procedure for them.

 Dr. Cuber, Dr. Heller, and Dr. Sewell have a large amount of experience with this breast augmentation procedure, and over the last 15 years, have worked to individualize their approach to each patient, because each patient needs a different amount of lifting.
 They will personally examine you and discuss what type of implants and breast lift incision is best for you.